yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/azure.md

 ### How to define a private DNS zone

-You may choose to define a private DNS zone to instruct Yugabyte Platform to register the universe name to all of the IP addresses in the universe within that DNS zone.
+You may choose to define a private DNS zone to instruct YugabyteDB Anywhere to register the universe name to all of the IP addresses in the universe within that DNS zone.
 For more information, see [What is a private Azure DNS zone](https://docs.microsoft.com/en-us/azure/dns/private-dns-privatednszone).

 You can set a private DNS zone as follows: